-Boneless leg of lamb can be just as impressive a dish.
+If you've checked out my Kleftko recipe, then you already know that boneless leg of lamb can be just as impressive a dish.
 And in this recipe, we let the slow cooker do all the heavy lifting.
-Because, let’s face it, who doesn’t love the ease of dumping everything into the crock, push a button, walk away, and return to a hot, fall-apart piece of meat ready to serve?!
+Because, let's face it, who doesn't love the ease of dumping everything into the crock, push a button, walk away, and return to a hot, fall-apart piece of meat ready to serve?!

 A few Tips for this Boneless Leg of Lamb Recipe

 1. Bring to room temperature, if possible.
 If you have the time, remove lamb from your fridge and season with salt and pepper then let it rest at room temperature for a bit (bring it to room temperature if possible.)
 This allows for efficient and even cooking (I know, we are using a slow-cooker, but it still helps, if you have the time.)

 2. To Sear or Not to Sear?
 It's true that searing (or browning) the lamb before cooking is not a strictly necessary step, but it creates a beautiful crust and a deeper flavor!
 For me, it's worth the little extra effort.